zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 // got a result 42
 ```

-You can see this inside of `handle()`, where if there is no callback, it simply resolves the Promise and exits
+You can see this inside of `handle()`, where if there is no callback, it simply resolves the Promise and exits. `value` is still the value of the previous Promise.

 ```javascript
 if(!handler.onResolved) {